The dead have told these stories / To the living.

 Genitempo also recognizes the storytelling potential in a black-and-white photograph of a person’s hands.
 Such photographs of men in Jasper show hairy forearms, dirty fingernails, and callouses.
 The men cradle their fingers around rifle butts, lovingly present pencil drawings of leaves and birds, and clean those dirty fingernails with the blades of pocket knives.
 These images feel both lovingly composed and gesturally dynamic, somehow formal and fleeting at once.
 It’s striking that Genitempo can register so many levels of visual and emotional impact with with the limited visual elements provided by a pair of hands in a close-up image, and even more impressive to see this level of quiet confidence on display in a photographer’s first monograph.

-Jasper isn’t the name of a real Arkansas town—it’s the label that Genitempo invented to capture the state of mind that accompanies living deep in the Ozarks.
+The Jasper Genitempo depicts isn’t the real Arkansas town—it’s the label that Genitempo uses to capture the state of mind that accompanies living deep in the Ozarks.
 As a poet, Stanford wrote a lot about those mountains and forests, but he was also employed as a land surveyor in the early 1970s.
 Stanford carefully measured this land with tripod and theodolite, but Genitempo always goes for mystery instead, shooting spooky photographs of animal shadows and ghostly clouds in low light conditions, creating images that imply as much as they reveal.
 There is a startling photo of the sparkling ivy-like rivulets of a waterfall descending down a rock face, and one of two sleepy dogs lying down beside the bleeding body of a brown buck, but even these daytime images seem full of mist and shadow.
 Genitempo might have included a section of gorgeous color photos of one of the most beautiful wild places in the country, but instead of showing us the Ozarks’ beautiful face, he aims his lens at the places in those mountains where there’s another kind of beauty that’s deeper, darker, and more poetic.